 Rooted within the region of South Limburg, and with an academic base at the department of dwelling at RWTH in Aachen, this practice offers a global and intellectual perspective on challenges that are relevant within the context of the Euregion and beyond.

 With a special interest in spatial landscapes and the post WOII modernism of Scandinavia and North America, our referential framework is build upon architects such as Jørn Utzon, Arthur Erickson, Arne Korsmo, Christian TH.
 Sørensen, Vilhelm Wohlert, Finn Juhl and Sven Ingvar Andersen.

 Mark graduated as an architect in 2011 at the Technical University Eindhoven.
 Upon graduation he started working as an independent architect in the region of Maastricht, the Netherlands.
 Since October 2013 he works as an Assistant for Prof. ir.
 Wim van den Bergh, within the chair of Wohnbau at the RWTH in Aachen.
 He is a guest teacher at the interior Master of ArtEZ in Zwolle and lectures at the Maastricht Academy of Architecture.

 Mark is one of the contributors of WRITINGPLACE, laboratory for architecture and literature.
 He co-edited the book ‘Writingplace, Investigations in Architecture and Literature, nai010 2016.

 /My practice is based upon my academic interest in finding relevant solutions to spatial problems that transient the boundaries between landscape and architecture.

-/My research focusses on mid-century modernism in Scandinavia and North America, with a special interest in the early, so called Utzonian houses of the Danish architect Jørn Utzon.
+/My research focusses on mid-century modernism in Scandinavia and North America, in which I am pursuing a PhD upon the topic of the so-called Utzonian houses of the Danish architect Jørn Utzon.

 /My teaching and writing is devoted to narratives in general and the relationship between architecture and literature in particular.